Hurricanes vs. Lightning Prediction & Picks - November 11

 Hurricanes vs. Lightning Prediction & Picks: Line, Spread, Over/Under - November 11

-The Tampa Bay Lightning (6-4-4) square off against the Carolina Hurricanes (8-6) at Amalie Arena on Saturday, November 11 at 7:00 PM ET on ESPN+, BSSUN, and BSSO.
-The Lightning fell to the Chicago Blackhawks 5-3 in their last outing, while the Hurricanes are coming off a 5-2 loss to the Florida Panthers.
+The Carolina Hurricanes (8-6) visit the Tampa Bay Lightning (6-4-4) at Amalie Arena on Saturday, November 11 at 7:00 PM ET on ESPN+, BSSUN, and BSSO, with each team fresh off of a loss.
+The Hurricanes are coming off a 5-2 defeat to the Florida Panthers, while the Lightning were beaten by the Chicago Blackhawks 5-3 in their last game.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.